Case Name: Hans v. Unum Life Insurance Company

 Holdings: “Viewing the record through the lens of de novo review, the Court finds that Plaintiff has significantly improved compared to when he was first diagnosed with CFS. … The Administrative Record is clear that Unum’s primary reason for terminating Plaintiff’s benefits is because Unum disputes the impact CFS has on Plaintiff’s ability to perform sedentary work.
 The Court finds that the medical file supports Plaintiff’s ability to perform sedentary or light work.”

 Summary: “The record, the policy, and the Parties’ arguments do not support the assertion that Plaintiff was disabled as of July 2012 (termination of LTD benefits) and August 2012 (termination of LWOP benefits).
-The Court therefore has no alternative other than to affirm Unum’s decision to deny Plaintiff’s benefits.”
+The Court, therefore, has no alternative other than to affirm Unum’s decision to deny Plaintiff’s benefits.”

-Disclaimer: This was not a case handled by disability attorney Nick A. Ortiz.
-The court case is summarized here to give readers a better understanding of how Federal Courts decide long term disability ERISA claims.
+Disclaimer: This case was not handled by disability attorney Nick A. Ortiz.
+The court case is summarized here to give readers a better understanding of how Federal Courts decide long-term disability ERISA claims.

 Here is a copy of the decision in PDF: Hans v.
 Unum